gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-25-casio-caleid-xm700-mobile-navigator-hardware.md

 ## Game on!

 Here's my Casio CALEID XM-700 Mobile Navigator running 花合わせ (Hana-awase) a hanafuda game made by すーさん (Sū-san) in 1998.
+Pixels are slightly wider than they are tall so the cards in the game display wider than in the image at the top of the page.

 ...I wonder how many other people have played this game in the last 25 years?